Our History

 In the annals of merchandising history, Michael J. Cullen’s story stands out as one of vision, courage, and tenacious perseverance.
 Like the best of the innovators from our nation’s past, the contributions he made to society during his lifetime continue to affect us to this day.

-Today, four generations later, King Kullen is still family controlled and operated, remains a leader in the supermarket industry and is recognized by the Smithsonian Institute as America’s First Supermarket.
+Today, five generations later, King Kullen is still family controlled and operated, remains a leader in the supermarket industry and is recognized by the Smithsonian Institute as America’s First Supermarket.
 We’ve added a lot since that first store opened: pharmacies with online refills, a fresh flower shop for fresh cut flowers, a large deli, catering and a prepared foods department, a local bakery for fresh baked goods every day, and healthy and organic offerings in every store.
 We are also providing online grocery shopping with delivery.

 We’re proud to continue to provide the best service and selection for shoppers in Nassau County & Suffolk County.